-dispatched to all Members of the Board at least thirty days before the opening of a regular session and as soon as possible in the case of a special session.
-2. The provisional agenda shall include: all questions referred to the Board by the General Conference; all questions proposed by the United Nations; all questions proposed by Member States; all questions the inclusion of which has been decided by the Board at previous sessions; all questions proposed by Members of the Board; all questions proposed by the Director-General; questions required by the Constitution, the present Rules or any other applicable rules and regulations.
-3. Items proposed shall have a direct link with the Organization's fields of competence.
+Rule 5 Provisional agenda 1.
+The Chairman shall prepare a provisional agenda which shall be dispatched to all Members of the Board at least thirty days before the opening of a regular session and as soon as possible in the case of a special session.
+The provisional agenda shall include: all questions referred to the Board by the General Conference; all questions proposed by the United Nations; all questions proposed by Member States; all questions the inclusion of which has been decided by the Board at previous sessions; all questions proposed by Members of the Board; all questions proposed by the Director-General; questions required by the Constitution, the present Rules or any other applicable Rules and Regulations.
+Items proposed shall have a direct link with the Organization's fields of competence. heids of competence.
 Rule 6 Revised provisional agenda The Chairman may prepare a revised provisional agenda to include any questions proposed between the dispatch of the provisional agenda and the opening of the session or any other necessary modifications.
 Rule 7 Adoption of the agenda The Board shall adopt its agenda at the beginning of each session.
 Rule 8 Amendments, deletions and new items The Board may amend or add new items to the agenda so adopted if so decided by a majority of the Members present and voting.
-Subject to the provisions of Rule 22, such new items shall not be discussed until 48 hours after their inclusion in the agenda, unless otherwise decided by the Board.
+Subject to the provisions of Rule 22, such new items shall not be discussed until forty-eight hours after their inclusion in the agenda, unless oth- erwise decided by the Board.